Heavens knows, there are enough options out there. So where do you start and how do you pick the good from the bad?

 I use Google Analytics to see which of my blog posts are the most popular and check which websites send me the most readers.
 I also use it as a reliable source of reader demographics and site statistics which I share with advertisers and sponsors in my media kit.

-Mailchimp is an email management system that tracks your email subscribers.
-It’s currently free up for lists with up to 2,000 subscribers which should be enough for new bloggers, then there’s a monthly charge after that.
+MailChimp is an email management system that tracks your email subscribers.
+It’s currently a free blogging tool for lists with up to 2,000 subscribers which should be enough for new bloggers, then there’s a monthly charge after that.
 MailChimp has great statistics so you can check how many emails sent actually get opened.

 You can capture anything including Web pages, images, text, and voice notes with Evernote which is available as an app for your cell phone or iPad as well as web-based.
 Your notes can then be accessed later from just about anywhere via a computer or mobile device.
 You can also use Evernote search through all of your notes so you can find the information you need fast.